If you are a new customer who started with Acquia Edge after January 1, 2021, see Understanding a managed CNAME setup.

 You must select and implement one of these methods to fully launch your domain with Acquia Edge.
 For more information about the Acquia Edge DNS options, see Acquia Academy.

 To set up your domain with your Acquia Edge subscription, you must complete a security measure to confirm your ownership of the domain you plan to manage.
-Acquia will provide your team a TXT record in the welcome email sent to you when you purchase Acquia Edge.
+You cannot create a TXT record.
+Acquia will provide it to your team in the welcome email sent to you when you purchase Acquia Edge.
 The TXT record will look similar to this example:

 Type: TXT